faustiandreams/faustiandreams.github.io/_posts/2022-09-10-kyle-model.md

 Specifically, he is aware that other market participants will try to extract as much value as possible from his actions and eat into his projected profit.
 He needs to choose is actions to make the other players as uncertain as possible about the extent of his presence in the market.
 While the informed trader will choose his strategy to maximise his profit, the market maker will choose the way to price the asset s.t. his expected profit is $0$.
-So we are assuming the market maker not to charge anything on top of the best estimate for the asset he gets given the order flow.
+This last condition is usually explained through perfect competition between market makers, and ensures that the market maker is providing to the market the best price available given the current information.

 In this model we have one trading period which is divided in two steps.